Climate for Peace Initiative

 The initiative pools the needs and resources of committed countries in the field of climate, environment, peace and security, thereby creating synergies and facilitating exchange.
 The discussion and implementation of concrete, possibly joint projects is central to the initiative.
 Climate for Peace gives the participating countries space to exchange experiences, present and discuss project ideas, make needs clear, support each other financially and match the supply and demand for implementing projects.
 It is a truly global endeavour that focuses on the experiences and needs of affected countries.

-Members: Australia, Belgium, Canada, Czech Republic, EU, Finland, France, Gabon, Germany, Guinea Bissau, Indonesia, Ireland, Italy, Japan, Kyrgyzstan, Luxembourg, Netherlands, Niger, Norway, Romania, Somalia, Spain, Switzerland, United Kingdom, United States.
+Members: Australia, Belgium, Canada, Czech Republic, Denmark, EU, Finland, France, Gabon, Germany, Guinea Bissau, Indonesia, Ireland, Italy, Japan, Kenya, Kyrgyzstan, Luxembourg, Netherlands, Niger, Norway, Romania, Slovenia, Somalia, Spain, Switzerland, United Kingdom, United States.

 Interested parties (countries, organisations, initiatives) can join the Climate for Peace Initiative with a notification from the respective country that includes the designation of a concrete project to be discussed, implemented or financed within the Climate for Peace framework and a working level contact person (POC) to Nora Löhle, Senior Policy Advisor at the German Federal Foreign Office, at email@example.com.